uploadcare/file-uploader/README.md

 4. Make sure that your config block uses the same `ctx-name` attribute value as your solution block.

-Discover more about Uploadcare Blocks configuration in [our documentation](https://uploadcare.com/docs/file-uploader/configuration/?ref=github-readme).
+Discover more about Uploadcare File Uploader configuration in [our documentation](https://uploadcare.com/docs/file-uploader/configuration/?ref=github-readme).

-### Deep dive in Uploadcare Blocks 🛠
+### Deep dive in Uploadcare File Uploader 🛠

-Follow our [step-by-step installation guide](https://uploadcare.com/docs/file-uploader/installation/?ref=github-readme) to launch Uploadcare Blocks in a few minutes and set it up based on your needs.
+Follow our [step-by-step installation guide](https://uploadcare.com/docs/file-uploader/installation/?ref=github-readme) to launch Uploadcare File Uploader in a few minutes and set it up based on your needs.

 ## Browser support